0x61726b/electron-vibrancy/README.md

 - On Windows 8.x, this wont work because Microsoft completely removed Aero Glass feature.
 It is still possible though but it is not something that an end user should do.
 See Platforms section for more info.
 - On Windows 7, an Aero theme must be activated.
+- If you get `A dynamic link library (DLL) initialization routine failed.` error, it means that the module isn't compiled against Electron or compiled against the wrong version.

 Although it works, I dont recommend using this module on a machine below Windows 10.
 See platforms section below for more information for macOS.